 Genre: YA Supernatural horror/ Psychological horror

 Kevin hates his new home.
 He hates it with a passion.
-His eyes peer at the house as his heavy heart pumps with pure hatred of it.
+His eyes peer at the house as his heavy heart pumps with pure hate for it.
 Outside, specifically in the backyard, Kevin sits on a swing plank with thick foliage that shades his entire body.
 On the plank, he rocks leisurely.
 The undersides of his basketball shoes scuff against the tips of the freshly-trimmed lawn.
 The tame sunrays rub on Kevin’s black skin without making him break a sweat.
 His eyes return to the left page of his beloved graphic novel; the brawny superhero is drowning in a black quicksand whereas his arch nemesis stands at a safe distance, laughing.
-Kevin’s mind, however, doesn’t register the image because he is still thinking, thinking of how much he hates being here.
+However, Kevin’s mind doesn’t register the image because he is still thinking of how much he hates being here.